Fit – Make sure a road bike fits to your size: Youtube How-to

 Best Road & Racing Bike (hardtails)

-For commuting to work, road bikes are king.
+For fitness and commuting to work, road bikes are king.
 Especially if you need an easily maneuverable one for carrying up stairs or trains, a carbon is nice to have it be the lightest possible.
-Would recommend the ultegra over the 105.

-Cannondale Synapse – Best all-around road bike.
+Cannondale Synapse – Great all-around road bike.
 Slightly more comfortable for sitting up.

 Best Hardtail Touring Bike